GS24 Speakers

 Angela Kaida

-Scientific Director of the Institute of Gender and Health at the Canadian Institutes of Health Research and Professor, Faculty of Health Sciences, Simon Fraser University, Vancouver, Canada, Institute of Gender and Health at the Canadian Institutes of Health Research
+Scientific Director of Canadian Institutes of Health Research (CIHR) Institute of Gender and Health; Professor, Faculty of Health Sciences, Simon Fraser University, Vancouver, Canada, Institute of Gender and Health at the Canadian Institutes of Health Research

-Dr. Angela Kaida is a global health epidemiologist and community-based researcher at Simon Fraser University where she is an SFU Distinguished Professor in the Faculty of Health Sciences and the former Canada Research Chair in Global Perspectives on HIV and Sexual and Reproductive Health.
-She leads a global research program focused on factors and environments that increase vulnerability or protect sexual and reproductive health in the context of HIV.
-Dr. Kaida works closely with community leaders and decision makers to integrate research evidence into health policy and programming attending to social and gender equity.
-In 2022, she was elected as a Member of the Royal Society College of New Scholars, Artists and Scientists.
+Dr. Angela Kaida is an epidemiologist and community-based researcher at Simon Fraser University where she is an SFU Distinguished Professor in the Faculty of Health Sciences and the former Canada Research Chair in Global Perspectives on HIV and Sexual and Reproductive Health.
+In 2023, she was appointed Scientific Director of the Institute of Gender and Health at the Canadian Institutes of Health Research (CIHR).

 • Sonia Kang